bmvc2025/bmvc2025.github.io/index.md

 ## Call for Papers

-<p class="text-justify">The 35th BMVC will be held from 25th - 28th November 2024.
+<p class="text-justify">The 36th BMVC will be held from Xth - Xth November 2025.
 We invite papers to be submitted for the conference and ask that potential authors read the call for papers that details the topics of interest for the conference.</p>

 <!-- [call for papers]({{site.baseurl}}{% link calls/call-for-papers.md %}) -->